-I work one-to-one as a psychotherapist/counsellor on an open-ended basis or for an agreed time period, with the aim of enabling you to enhance your life and to live it more fully.
+As a professionally qualified and insured Psychodynamic Psychotherapist, I work with individuals on an open-ended basis or for an agreed time period to enable your ability to enhance your life and to live more fully.

 It may be that something unexpected has happened in your life, or that things have just piled up over the years and you are feeling overwhelmed and not able to cope.
 Psychotherapists and counsellors are trained to help think and talk about difficult things and to find ways to understand and work though them.

 My experience and skills are in counselling people who struggle with these issues, amongst others: